-Dr Angela Atkinson is based in Victoria just outside of Melbourne and looks after South Australia and Victoria, Suzette Argent is near the Caboolture growing region in Queensland, and a combined team of Industry veteran Aileen Reid and new IDO Helen Newman are there to service the needs of berry growers in Western Australia.
+Dr Angela Atkinson is based in Victoria just outside of Melbourne and looks after South Australia and Victoria, Wendy Morris is near the Caboolture growing region in Queensland, and a combined team of full-time IDO Helen Newman and industry veteran Aileen Reid (1 day/week) are there to service the needs of berry growers in Western Australia.

 Although these IDO’s have a primary responsibility for Strawberries, they are also responsible for providing support to all berry growers in their regions and to Strawberry growers in other areas of the country.